WHAT IS VOLTAGE?

 Is magnetism like a warping of space?
 Then so is voltage.
 Voltage and

-magnetism can be combined to become a traveling wave of warped space.
-We
+magnetism can be combined to become a traveling wave of warped

-selling you pulses of "space warp" which are guided
+they're really selling you pulses of "EM field-warp," waves which are guided

 to you by a pair of copper wires.
-(After all, the electrons inside the wires are just
+(After all, the electrons inside the wires

-and current are there, electromagnetic energy is flowing down the
+voltage and current are there, electromagnetic energy is flowing down the

 The magnet/charges GIF diagram kindly supplied by David Lewis